 Mexican flavors and fresh ingredients lend themselves well to a weight-loss plan.
-Create a satisfying Mexican meal by layering taco-seasoned lentils or beans over crispy lettuce and topping with pico de gallo, a few slices of avocado, plenty of cilantro, and hot sauce.
-Sour cream lovers can substitute 1 tablespoon of Greek yogurt to get the effect.
-(Skip the chips and tortillas; they add a lot of carb-loaded calories.)
+Create a satisfying Mexican meal by layering taco-seasoned lentils or beans over crispy lettuce and topping with pico de gallo, a few slices of avocado, cilantro, and hot sauce.
+Sour cream lovers can substitute a tablespoon of Greek yogurt to get the effect.
+Skip the chips and tortillas; they add a lot of carb-loaded calories.

-Sometimes the need for fries is so great, it's no use fighting it.
+Sometimes the need for fries is so great, there is no use fighting it.
 When the craving hits, meet it with low-calorie sweet potatoes.
-Cut them into fries; coat lightly with oil, salt, and pepper; and bake in a 400-degree oven until they’re crisp on the outside.
+Cut them into fries; coat lightly with oil, salt, and pepper.
+Bake in a 400-degree oven until they’re crisp on the outside.
 These aren’t entirely guilt-free, but at half the calories and fat of regular fries, sweet potato fries make it okay to indulge once in a while.

-In this burger-obsessed nation, giving up meat patties even temporarily can seem impossible.
-Here’s one solution: Substitute a portabello mushroom.
+In this burger-obsessed nation, giving up meat even temporarily can seem impossible.
+Instead, try substituting a portobello mushroom.
 Meaty and packed with protein, it satisfies the craving when topped the right way.
 The condiments (especially mayo and ketchup) and bun still add their full calorie load, but the heaviest part of the meal is cut by two-thirds.

-Fresh berries are a treat and don’t need much to be delicious on their own.
-Bring out their expressive flavor by drizzling with high-quality balsamic vinegar and a sprinkling of fresh herbs.
+Fresh berries don’t need much help to be delicious on their own.
+Bring out their flavor by drizzling with high-quality balsamic vinegar and a sprinkling of fresh herbs.
 The sweetness of the fruit will explode, creating a satisfying dessert, breakfast, snack, or palate cleanser during a meal.